 - (i) When was your central heating system or partial central heating system installed?
-Approximately 7 years ago we put in a new boiler - (ii) Do you have a maintenance contract for the central heating system?
+August 2022 - (ii) Do you have a maintenance contract for the central heating system?

 If you have answered yes, please give details of the company with which you have a maintenance contract: